 The key is to do the work on why those areas of life need to be prioritized.
 I have 5 questions I go through and from there, I make a priority statement to guide me before I ever make the goals.
 It is becomes my key priority and is truly my why for those particular goals.

 This is now something I do each quarter.
-My key priority life areas have changed over the years but I can say that I have reached some major goals over these 5 years and developed healthier habits in the process.
+My key priority life areas have changed over the years but I can say that I have reached some major goals over these past several years and developed healthier habits in the process.

 I have developed a guide called Goal Getter by the Quarter.
 It will help if you are struggling in some areas.
 If you would like to have a copy, drop your name and email address below.